gajebodev/jsx-core/README.md

-# SPA Library
+# @gajebodev/jsx-core

 A lightweight, framework-agnostic library for building Single Page Applications.

 No React or Vue dependencies required.

 ## Features